 Android Smartphone (with Bluetooth keyboard)

 I keep banging on about smartphones, even though I don’t have one.
 I guess that 90% of people who own one don’t need it — there’s enough spam on Twitter & Facebook already without having to hear what flavour of burp my old schoolmate produced ten minutes after dinner.

 But when weight and space is at a premium — such as on a trek or a bike trip — a pocket-sized piece of kit that can do what a few years ago you’d have needed seven separate electronic devices for (phone, laptop, modem, camera, camcorder, MP3 player and GPS) — and a stack of books — must be worth its weight in gold.

 Why Android?
 I don’t know… I like the transparent open-source ethos.
 I just can’t bring myself to buy into Apple’s uncomfortably-swishy world of lifestyle toys.
-I’d bring a Bluetooth keyboard if I was planning on blogging regularly.
+I’d bring a if I was planning on blogging regularly.